Please select your state

 Certificate of need (“CON”) laws require health care providers to obtain approval from the state before adding or expanding facilities, services, or equipment.
 Fifty years ago, lawmakers believed they could contain rising health care spending by preventing providers from offering redundant services in the same proximate area.
 However, recent research finds that CON laws fail to achieve their goals.
 Nonetheless, CON laws persist in many states.

 In sum, we find states denied billions in proposed health care provisions.
-For example, North Carolina denied $1.5 billion from January 2012–June 2022, Georgia denied $700 million from February 2010–November 2022, Michigan denied $585 million from January 2018–February 2021, and Iowa denied $250 million from July 2016–February 2020.
+For example, North Carolina denied $1.5 billion from January 2012–June 2022, Tennessee denied $1.4 billion from April 2000–October 2023, Georgia denied $700 million from February 2010–November 2022, Michigan denied $585 million from January 2018–February 2021, and Iowa denied $250 million from July 2016–February 2020.
 We also find evidence of the “competitor’s veto.”
 For example, although West Virginia has a low CON application denial rate, dozens of applications totaling $44 million in proposed capital expenditures were withdrawn over three years after competing providers filed opposition.
 Similarly, while only two percent of proposed capital expenditures were denied in South Carolina over three years, a quarter, roughly $400 million, were withdrawn or appealed.

 Read the reports to learn more: